The Hampstead Heavies

 After about ten minutes the 'planes evidently spotted our bivouacs and, I should imagine, took them for ammunition dumps.
 There was a sudden burst of fire round the bivvies, and for about five minutes hell raged.
 The shells were chiefly "77's" and 4.2 gas.
 We laid flat and only hoped.

-A shell burst just outside our home and a fragment wounded Gunner Ward (Mr. Greenhough's man) in the heel.
+A shell burst just outside our home and a fragment wounded Gunner Ward (Lt.
+Greenhough's man) in the heel.
 He screamed out, and I got him into a chair and ripped off his boot.
 He shouted for the Major, who was half asleep in his bivvy, for the fiercest bombardment was a matter of indifference to him.
 He came in and pacified Ward, whose heel I had dressed.

-The Major was in front of Ward, when Billingham (Lt.
+The Major was in front of Ward, when Bellingham (Lt.
 Annesley's man), who was watching me replace Ward's boot, was hit in the head.
 He rolled over screaming, and the Major immediately tore his own field dressing out and began to dress the wound.

 To make space I took Ward into the officers' bivouac and laid him on his back, so that he was comparatively safe, being below the ground level.
 The shelling was continuous.